 - Bones.
 The collarbone (clavicle), the shoulder blade (scapula), and the upper arm bone (humerus).

 Joints.
 These help with

 movement, including the following:

-- Sternoclavicular joint (where the clavicle meets the sternum)
+- Sternoclavicular joint is where the clavicle meets the sternum

-- Acromioclavicular (AC) joint (where the clavicle meets the acromion)
+- Acromioclavicular (AC) joint is where the clavicle meets the acromion

-- Shoulder joint (glenohumeral joint).
-A ball-and-socket joint that aids forward, circular, and backward movement of the shoulder.
+- Shoulder joint glenohumeral joint is a ball-and-socket joint that aids forward, circular, and backward movement of the shoulder

 Ligaments.
 A white, shiny,

 flexible band of fibrous tissue that binds joints together and connects bones